The Ultimate Brownies

 - 6 ounces (170 g) dark chocolate morsels, standard sized or mini, divided

 - 2/3 cup (75 g) lightly toasted pecan or walnut halves, finely chopped, optional

-- In a large bowl, gently whisk together the sugar, eggs, and vanilla.
+In a large bowl, gently whisk together the sugar, eggs, vanilla and coffee.
 Gently whisk the lukewarm chocolate mixture into the egg mixture then fold in the dry mixture just until a few floury streaks remain.
 Fold in about three-quarters of the chocolate chips.

-- Bake for about 30 to 35 minutes, rotating pan front to back once during baking, until a toothpick inserted in the middle comes out with moist crumbs clinging.
+Bake for about 20 to 30 minutes, rotating pan front to back once during baking, until a toothpick inserted in the middle comes out with moist crumbs clinging.
 Do not over bake.
 Cool on rack.
 Cut into an 8 by 5 grid (40 bars).
 These brownies are best eaten within 3 days.
 Store in airtight container at room temperature in single layers separated by parchment paper or foil.
 May be frozen up to 1 month, double wrapped in plastic and then foil.

 - When you are cutting the brownies, try to make sure the border between the chips and nuts is clearly defined so that the brownies with no nuts truly have no nuts.
 That said, if someone is allergic we suggest explaining how the brownies were baked and let them decide whether to indulge.